College Credit for High School Courses

 Transfer of Credit to other Colleges

 Over the years 3-1-3 students have transferred their credits to a variety of institutions.
-It is important to remember the decisions on whether and how to accept credits are made by the college one transfers to and not by the SUNY Fredonia.
+It is important to remember the decisions on whether and how to accept credits are made by the college one transfers to and not by Fredonia.
 The most effective way to assure maximum use of 3-1-3 credits is to visit or call the colleges one is applying to before the 3-1-3 year and explain the program.
 This planning will then allow the student and the 3-1-3 advisers to choose courses at Fredonia which are suggested by the other colleges.

-3-1-3 students remaining at SUNY Fredonia are already fully enrolled and need simply select classes for the fall of their sophomore year in the spring of the 3-1-3 year.
+3-1-3 students remaining at Fredonia are already fully enrolled and need simply select classes for the fall of their sophomore year in the spring of the 3-1-3 year.

-3-1-3 students leaving SUNY Fredonia for another institution need to complete withdrawal forms and transcript requests in order to transfer course credit.
+3-1-3 students leaving Fredonia for another institution need to complete withdrawal forms and transcript requests in order to transfer course credit.
 See Leaving Fredonia page.

-Use the transfer credit equivalencies link to research agreements between SUNY Fredonia and other colleges.
+Use the transfer credit equivalencies link to research agreements between Fredonia and other colleges.
 Also check the transfer equivalency web pages for schools you are interested in attending.